 In addition, it’s worth noting that losing interest isn’t always indicative of a mental illness.
 However, it is a common symptom of clinical depression.
 Sometimes people get bored because they’re not doing anything interesting enough for their satisfaction.

-It may be difficult for you to get out of this cycle, but if you want to improve your emotional symptoms and physical symptoms, you need to start somewhere.
-As a result of reduced interest, you may find yourself stopping doing some activities that gave you pleasure such as playing video games, going to the gym, or hanging out with friends.
+Getting out of this cycle may be challenging, but if you want to improve your emotional and physical symptoms, you must start somewhere.
+As a result of reduced interest, you may stop doing activities that give you pleasure, such as playing video games, going to the gym, or hanging out with friends.
 When you’re feeling isolated, less active, and socially unsupported, these factors may contribute to feelings of anxiety disorder or may even escalate to severe depression.

 What to Do When Feeling a Loss of Interest